theminstack/snippets/fsm/README.md

 FSMs and FSM state instances are immutable.
 The `start()` method and all transition methods return new state instances, which must be assigned to a variable or they will be lost.

 In the above example, the new state is always re-assigned to the `let puddle: Water` variable.
 The variable type begins as type `Water` which is a union of all the state types.
-Typescript is smart enough to narrow the type when you use `start()`, a transition method, or check the `state` property value.
+TypeScript is smart enough to narrow the type when you use `start()`, a transition method, or check the `state` property value.

 The above states are all value-less (`void`), but each state can have a value associated with it.